lisalab-io/docs/developers/contracts/liabtc-mint-endpoint.md

 #### `finalize-burn`

 Finalizes a burn request by transferring the `aBTC` from the registry to the user (`requested-by` field of the request).
 Request is set as `FINALIZED`.
-Anyone can call.
+This function is permissionless and can be called by any user, even those who did not initiate the burn request.

 ##### Parameters